abbasmoosajee07/AdventofCode/2019/README_2019.md

 20. **Day 20 - Donut Maze**: Implement BFS for shortest paths in a multi-layered toroidal maze.
 21. **Day 21 - Springdroid Adventure**: Develop a custom program for a robot using specific jumping rules. `Intcode Springdroid`
 22. **Day 22 - Slam Shuffle**: Model a card shuffling algorithm using modular arithmetic.
-23. **Day 23 - Category Six**: Implement a network of Intcode programs with inter-process communication.`IntCode Network`
+23. **Day 23 - Category Six**: Implement a network of Intcode programs with inter-process communication.`Intcode Network`
 24. **Day 24 - Planet of Discord**: Apply cellular automata to simulate a multi-layered ecosystem.
-25. **Day 25 - Cryostasis**: Develop an Intcode interpreter with interaction for a text-based adventure game.`IntCode TextGame`
+25. **Day 25 - Cryostasis**: Develop an Intcode interpreter with interaction for a text-based adventure game.`Intcode TextGame`

 ---